godotengine/FBX2glTF/README.md

 # FBX2glTF

+> [!NOTE]
+>
+> As of Godot 4.3, FBX2glTF is no longer used.
+The engine now relies on
+> [ufbx](https://github.com/ufbx/ufbx) instead, which is a built-in library
+> instead of an external command-line tool.
+>
+> As such, **in Godot 4.3 or later, you no longer need to set up FBX2glTF**
+> to import FBX scenes.

 A command-line tool for the conversion of 3D model assets on the FBX file format to the glTF file format.